Peek a Boo

 This is not the worst Godzilla film ever made, not by a long shot.
 The lack of endless little boys in short pants put this effort ahead of much of the filmography.
 Overall, it is an entertaining if often painfully dated film.
-Like Three Kings after the Second Iraq War, Godzilla today is a different viewing experience with today’s eyes.
+Like Three Kings after the Second Iraq War, Godzilla today is a unique viewing experience with today’s eyes.

 Let us ask and answer some questions.